 By reviewing trends across complaints, outcomes, and timing, teams can stop repeat issues before they reach fraud, refunds, or customer churn.

-When repeated abuse is hidden within routine support tickets, the effects quickly become apparent for support leaders.
+When repeated fraudulent activity is hidden within routine support tickets, the effects quickly become apparent for support leaders.

 This results in refund leaks, inconsistent agent decisions, and significant agent time wasted on addressing the same claims repeatedly.